-Tables 21 through 24 show projected annual toll transactions and revenue for the entire system and for each Illinois Tollway facility between 2019 and 2043.
+Tables 21 through 26 show projected annual toll transactions and revenue for the entire system and for each Illinois Tollway facility between 2019 and 2044.
 Each table provides transactions and revenue by PCs and CVs separately, as well as the total transactions and revenue.
 Transactions and revenue are shown as annual totals, in thousands.

-On a systemwide basis, annual toll transactions are expected to increase from approximately 1.0 billion in 2019, to approximately 1.4 billion in 2043.
-This represents a growth of 37.1 percent over the 24-year period, or an average annual rate of 1.3 percent.
-Expected toll revenue is estimated to increase from \$1.5 billion in 2019 to \$2.5 billion in 2043, an average annual growth rate of 2.3 percent.
+On a systemwide basis, annual toll transactions are expected to increase from approximately 1.0 billion in 2019 to approximately 1.4 billion in 2044.
+This represents a growth of 38.5 percent over the 25-year period, or an average annual growth rate of 1.3 percent.
+Expected toll revenue is estimated to increase from \$1.5 billion in 2019 to \$2.5 billion in 2044, which represents an average annual growth rate of 2.3 percent.

-Figure 8 illustrates forecasted transactions and revenue from 2019 to 2043.
-Revenues are expected to rise 5.3 percent between 2019 and 2020 with the completion of major construction on the Veterans Memorial Tollway, northern Tri-State Tollway, and western Reagan Memorial Tollway.
-Between 2020 and 2025, average annual revenue growth is estimated at 2.9 percent.
-Growth in these years is boosted by the completion of major construction work on the Edens Spur in 2021, the opening of the IL 390/I-490 extension between IL 83 and Irving Park Road in 2022, and the opening of the north I-490 segment between IL 390 and I-90 in 2024.
-Growth in these years is expected to be dampened by reconstruction and widening work on the Central Tri-State.
-The largest year-over-year growth after 2020 is expected to occur in 2026.
-Revenue growth of 4.7 percent is anticipated in 2026 due to the completion of the final piece of I-490 and most of the widening and reconstruction work on the Central Tri-State.
+Figure 8 illustrates forecasted transactions and revenue from 2019 to 2044.
+Revenues are expected to rise 4.0 percent between 2019 and 2020 with the completion of major construction on the Veterans Memorial Tollway, northern Tri-State Tollway, and western Reagan Memorial Tollway.
+Between 2020 and 2023, average annual revenue growth is estimated at 2.8 percent.
+Growth in these years is boosted by the completion of major construction work on the Edens Spur in 2021, as well as the opening of the eastbound portion of the IL 390/I-490 extension between IL 83 and Irving Park Road in 2023.
+Growth in these years is also expected to be dampened by reconstruction and widening work on the Central Tri-State.
+The largest year-over-year growth is expected to occur in 2024 with the opening of the north I-490 segment between IL 390 and I-90 and the completion of widening and reconstruction work on the Central Tri-State between Balmoral Avenue and St. Charles Road.
+Revenue is expected to increase by 4.2 percent in that year.
+Between 2024 and 2027, revenue is expected to grow at an average annual rate of 3.5 percent as portions of the I-490 Tollway and the Central Tri-State widening project open to traffic.

-The total share of revenue collected from CVs is forecast to increase over time due to annual inflation-based toll rate adjustments.
+The share of revenue collected from CVs is forecast to increase over time due to annual inflationbased toll rate adjustments.
 CV revenues are expected to exceed PC revenues by 2027.
-Recent toll rate increases-the 2005 CV-rate increase, the 2012 PC-rate increase, and the 2015 to 2018 CV-rate increases-demonstrate that Illinois Tollway users have a relatively low sensitivity to toll-rate increases.
-The year-over-year declines in transactions following these toll rate increases were minor and short-lived.
-Thus, CV revenues are expected to increase more rapidly than PC revenues.
-One potential risk to the CV revenue forecast is if annual rate adjustments fall significantly below the assumed annual rate increase of 2.0 percent beyond 2019.
+Recent toll rate increases-the 2005 CV-rate increase, the 2012 PC-rate increase, and the 2015 to 2017 CV-rate increases-demonstrate that Illinois Tollway users have a relatively low sensitivity to toll-rate increases.
+The year-over-year declines in transactions following these toll rate increases, if any, were minor and short-lived.
+One potential risk to the CV revenue forecast is if annual rate adjustments fall significantly below the assumed annual rate increase of 2.0 percent beyond 2020.